dell/csm-docs/content/docs/getting-started/installation/operator/image-configuration.md

 - **Custom Registry Approach:**
 Alternatively, you can specify `customRegistry` and `retainImageRegistryPath` in the configuration.
 The custom registry approach allows you to redirect all container image pulls to a registry of your choice while optionally preserving the original image path structure.
 This is useful in environments where images must be sourced from a private or enterprise-approved registry.
 If users want to use custom registry they must mirror all required images into the custom registry prior to upgrade.

    - **customRegistry** –  The customRegistry field in the CSM Custom Resource (CR) enables administrators to override the default image registry.
 When specified, all images are pulled from the custom registry using their default image names and paths, unless otherwise modified by additional configuration.

    - **retainImageRegistryPath** – The retainImageRegistryPath field is a boolean flag that determines whether the original image path structure should be preserved when using a custom registry.
 This parameter is only evaluated when customRegistry is set.

       - retainImageRegistryPath: **false**
           When set to false, only the registry hostname is replaced.
 For example, with customRegistry=my.artifactory-registry.example, an image such as csi-vxflexos:v2.16.0 will be pulled from `my.artifactory-registry.example/csi-vxflexos:v2.16.0`.
       - retainImageRegistryPath: **true**
           When set to true, the full original image path under the registry is retained.
-For example, with customRegistry=my.artifactory-registry.example, the same image will be pulled from `my.artifactory-registry.example/dell/container-storage-modules/csi-vxflexos:v2.16.0`. <br><br>
+For example, with customRegistry=my.artifactory-registry.example, the same image will be pulled from `my.artifactory-registry.example/dell/container-storage-modules/csi-vxflexos:v2.16.0`.

+>NOTE: The custom registry value must be Fully Qualified Domain Name (FQDN) and must not include any nested path or folder structure.
+>For example: my.artifactory-registry.example

    **Sample CustomRegistry Configuration:**
    ```yaml